population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 As [@fig:raw-insecurity] shows, Uganda also experienced substantially higher food insecurity during or immediately following these lockdowns than at any other time during the pandemic.[^definition]
-Using longitudinal household data, we aim to understand the extent to which these changes arose from the twin lockdowns in Uganda by examining food insecurity, labor market outcomes, income changes, and how households attempted to cope with the lockdowns.
+Using longitudinal household data, this paper aims to understand the extent to which these changes arose from the twin lockdowns in Uganda by examining food insecurity, labor market outcomes, income changes, and how households attempted to cope with the lockdowns.